diyElectronicsLab/SensingTheCampus/ESP32/Readme.md

 Our second "Hello World" program will establish a communication port between the ESP32 and our computer so we will be able to send messages between both devices.

-### Preparations
-- click on the file "platformio.ini" in the sidebar of the "files" tab.
-- add the line `monitor_speed = 9600` to the bottom of the file and safe.
-- copy the code inside the folder "ESP32-Serial" from the file "main.cpp" and replace the code in your "main.cpp" file with the new code example.

 ### The Code

 You will notice that the code did not change too much.
 We only added a few lines that allow us to communicate and send messages from the ESP32 to our computer.

 - the line `Serial.begin(9600);` opens a communication channel over the USB cable.
-9600 is the speed at which we are communicating, it must fit the speed you added to the platformio.ini file `monitor_speed = 9600`.
+9600 is the speed at which we are communicating.
 - the line `  Serial.println("HELLO CLASSROOM!");` sends a message "HELLO CLASSROOOM" from the ESP32 to our computer once in the beginning.
 - further down, you see the same line of code but with another message.
 Whenever the LED is on, we want to send "LED IS ON", when its off we send "LED IS OFF".
 - you can see that the code is executed from top to bottom and line by line.